-5A4.
+5A3.
 Track National Championships shall be held on certified velodromes.
 States without a suitable track may use one nearby for State Championships or may omit these championships at the discretion of the Administrator.

+5A4.
+In all national championships other than cyclocross, phototiming shall be used in massed start and sprint events, and automatic timing shall be used in individual timed events.
 5A5.
-In all national championships other than cyclocross, phototiming shall be used in massed start and sprint events, and automatic timing shall be used in individual timed events.

-5A6.
 All championships other than optional championships shall be conducted annually.
+For the year 2003, Cyclo-cross National Championships may be held.